DNA barcoding: Identification of species

 Specific short DNA sequences or markers from a standardized region of the genome can provide a DNA barcode for identifying species.
 Molecular methods are especially useful when traditional methods are not applicable.
 DNA barcoding has great applicability in identification of larvae for which there are generally few diagnostic characters available, and in association of different life stages (e.g. larval and adult) in many animals.
 Identification of species listed in the Convention of the International Trade of Endangered Species (CITES) appendixes using barcoding techniques is used in monitoring of illegal trade.

 Detection of invasive species

 Alien species can be detected via barcoding.
 Barcoding can be suitable for detection of species in e.g. border control, where rapid and accurate morphological identification is often not possible due to similarities between different species, lack of sufficient diagnostic characteristics and/or lack of taxonomic expertise.
 Barcoding and metabarcoding can also be used to screen ecosystems for invasive species, and to distinguish between an invasive species and native, morphologically similar, species.
 The high efficiency of DNA identification is shown relative to the traditional monitoring of biological invasions.
+While DNA barcoding is highly effective for tracking invasion pathways, it also reveals complex population structures that challenge traditional monitoring.
+For instance, genetic analysis of the invasive round goby (Neogobius melanostomus) in the Volga River basin identified three distinct phylogenetic lineages, indicating multiple introduction events from both Azov-Black Sea and Caspian donor regions, with the Middle Volga reservoirs acting as a mixing zone.
+This highlights both the power of molecular tools in reconstructing invasion history and the challenge of "taxonomic inflation" when delimiting operational taxonomic units (mOTUs) for management purposes.